gan-of-culture/sakura-patcher/README.md

     python sakura-patcher.py

-Choose your file path for me the games are under:
+Choose your file path.
+For me the games are in this directory:

     K:\Steam\steamapps\common